Rabbid76/graphics-snippets/documentation/model_view_projection_depth.md

 t:    0              0              -2*f*n/(f-n)     0
 ```

-If the projection is symmetric, where the line of sight is axis of symmetry of the view frustum, then the matrix can be simplified:
+If the projection is symmetrical and the line of sight is the axis of symmetry of the frustum, the matrix can be simplified:

 ```lang-none
 a  = w / h